 Model the garment or outfit constructed for the sewing project.
 Accessories may be purchased or selected from what you currently have.
+There is NO junior class at state fair.

 Senior Categories (grades 8-12 suggested)

 Informal or Casual Wear: A complete outfit of 1 or 2 pieces suitable for school, weekend, or casual, informal activities.
 A complete outfit is defined as a garment or garments that when put together make a complete look - such as one or two piece dress, or one or two piece pant suit, or a three piece combination, such as pants, vest, and blouse or shirt.